 The first step in the procedure includes placing portals using spinal needles and a flexible guide wire.
-Two portals are typically used: an anterior and an anterolateral.4 The anterolateral portal is placed laterally over the superior margin of the greater trochanter at its anterior border.1 This portal is established first, as it lies most centrally within the safe zone for arthroscopic hip surgery and penetrates the gluteus medius.^{1,2} "The anterior portal is placed at the site of intersection of a sagittal line drawn distally from the anterior superior iliac spine and a transverse line across the tip of the greater trochanter."
+Two portals are typically used: an anterior and an anterolateral.4 The anterolateral portal is placed laterally over the superior margin of the greater trochanter at its anterior border.1 This portal is established first, as it lies most centrally within the safe zone for arthroscopic hip surgery and penetrates the gluteus medius.
+"The anterior portal is placed at the site of intersection of a sagittal line drawn distally from the anterior superior iliac spine and a transverse line across the tip of the greater trochanter."
 This portal penetrates the sartorius and the rectus femoris.
 Other portals may be used as necessary, including posterolateral or distal lateral accessory ports.
-When placing the anterolateral portal, one must be extremely careful of the lateral cutaneous nerve, and when establishing the posterolateral portal, one must consider the posterior neurovascular bundle.^{3,7} The femoral artery and nerve lie well medial to the anterior portal and the sciatic nerve lies posterior to the posterolateral portal.1 penetration of the acetabular labrum or causing damage to the femoral head.^{1,3} As the surgeon uses the spinal needle to penetrate through the capsule into the joint space, there is a palpable decrease in resistance.3 However, if the needle is directed into the labrum the resistance felt is greater.3 Once the surgeon positions the spinal needle, air is introduced into the joint space by removing the stylet.
+When placing the anterolateral portal, one must be extremely careful of the lateral cutaneous nerve, and when establishing the posterolateral portal, one must consider the posterior neurovascular bundle.3,7 The femoral artery and nerve lie well medial to the anterior portal and the sciatic nerve lies posterior to the posterolateral portal.

+Specially-designed instruments are used to reach the depth of the hip joint, including a long spinal needle and a flexible guide wire.
+Special care must be taken to avoid penetration of the acetabular labrum or causing damage to the femoral head.
+As the surgeon uses the spinal needle to penetrate through the capsule into the joint space, there is a palpable decrease in resistance.
+However, if the needle is directed into the labrum the resistance felt is greater.
+Once the surgeon positions the spinal needle, air is introduced into the joint space by removing the stylet.
 The needle is removed and then redirected to the correct location in the joint space.